Old Testament: Patriarchs & Matriarchs

 Approximately 100 references

-Elder twin son of Isaac and Rebekah, who sold his birthright to Jacob for a bowl of stew (Genesis 25:29-34) and lost his father's blessing through Jacob's deception (Genesis 27).
-Ancestor of the Edomites.
-Though initially planning revenge, he eventually reconciled with Jacob (Genesis 33).
-Hebrews 12:16 calls him "godless" for despising his birthright.
+Elder twin son of Isaac and Rebekah, Esau sold his birthright to Jacob for a bowl of stew (Genesis 25:29–34) and lost his father's blessing through Jacob's deception (Genesis 27).
+He became the ancestor of the Edomites.
+Though he initially planned revenge, the two brothers eventually reconciled (Genesis 33).
+Hebrews 12:16 calls him "godless" for the contempt he showed his birthright.

 Key references: 1 Chronicles 1:34, 1 Chronicles 1:35, Deuteronomy 2:4, Deuteronomy 2:5, Deuteronomy 2:8, Deuteronomy 2:12, Deuteronomy 2:22, Deuteronomy 2:29, Genesis 25:25, Genesis 25:26 (and 75 more)